Engagement Program and Projects Manager

 • Because all parties should be represented fairly and equally.

-• Because patients and families will often identify research priorities and/or outcomes of importance that are different from those identified by researchers.
+• Because PWLEs will often identify research priorities and/or outcomes of importance that are different from those identified by researchers.

 • Because we want to improve the quality of the research.

-• Because we aim to increase patient support for research.
+• Because we aim to increase the number of PWLEs supporting research.

-• Patients and parents become competent members of the research team, influencing all phases of the project as experts.
+• PWLEs become competent members of the research team, influencing all phases of the project as experts.

-• Patient and parents can ensure that the research is highly relevant and more likely to be taken up and used to improve health care.
+• PWLEs can ensure that the research is highly relevant and more likely to be taken up and used to improve health care.

-• All involved in the research, including patients and families, will have a strong shared sense of purpose, to improve the lives of children with brain-based disabilities and the lives of their families.
+• All those involved in the research, including PWLEs, share a strong sense of purpose to improve the lives of children with brain-based disabilities and their families.

 Want to get involved?
-We are recruiting for our Citizen Engagement Council!
+We’re recruiting members for our Engagement Council: Partners with Lived and Living Experience!

 Are you a Canadian youth with a brain-based developmental disability?
-Our National Youth Advisory Panel is recruiting!
+Our National Youth Advocacy Council is recruiting!

 Our services

-After more than six years of refining its approach to patient engagement, CHILD-BRIGHT has formed strong relationships with youth and parent-partners across Canada.
-In turn, our partners have developed proficiency in consulting with patient-oriented research projects focused on childhood brain-based developmental disabilities.
-To leverage this shared capacity, we launched our CHILD-BRIGHT Lived Experience Consultation Service for researchers external to CHILD-BRIGHT to engage CHILD-BRIGHT members on their own research projects.
-Learn more about our consultation service, or apply today.
+After more than six years of refining its approach to engagement, CHILD-BRIGHT has formed strong relationships with youth and parent research partners across Canada.
+In turn, these PWLEs have become experts at consulting with patient-oriented research projects focused on childhood brain-based developmental disabilities.
+To leverage this shared capacity, we launched our CHILD-BRIGHT Lived and Living Experience Consultation Service for researchers external to CHILD-BRIGHT, to engage CHILD-BRIGHT members on their own research projects.
+Learn more about our consultation service or apply today.

 Read about the prior consultations supported by our youth members: